somawanshi24/-I-Trusted-the-Average---Until-10-000-Apps-Proved-Me-Wrong-/BRD_Google_Play_Store_Intelligence.md

 **Chart:** Bubble/scatter (App Count vs. Avg Installs, sized by Rating), ranked bar chart of Opportunity Score

 **Finding:**
-Communication ranks #1 by raw Opportunity Score, but this is driven by a small number of dominant incumbent apps (WhatsApp/Gmail-type apps) rather than genuine white space — verified by checking that its app count (387) is close to the dataset average, while its installs (103M avg) are ~6x the overall average, confirming outlier skew rather than low competition.
+Communication ranks #1 by raw Opportunity Score, but this is driven by a small number of dominant incumbent apps (WhatsApp/Gmail type apps) rather than genuine white space verified by checking that its app count (387) is close to the dataset average, while its installs (103M avg) are ~6x the overall average, confirming outlier skew rather than low competition.

-**Genuine opportunity categories:** Video Players, Entertainment, and Social — high installs and ratings without being dominated by a handful of giants.
+**Genuine opportunity categories:** Video Players, Entertainment, and Social high installs and ratings without being dominated by a handful of giants.

 **Recommendation:**
 Advise new developers to target Video Players, Entertainment, or Social rather than Communication.
 Communication should be flagged internally as a "false positive" opportunity category driven by incumbents.